Implementing server-side malware scanning with ClamAV in Node.js

 Integrating ClamAV with Node.js

-To use ClamAV in your Node.js application, we'll use the clamscan package.
-First, install it:
+To use ClamAV in your Node.js application, install the latest version of the clamscan package (currently 2.4.0):

-Now, let's create a simple wrapper for ClamAV scanning:
+Now, let’s create a robust wrapper for ClamAV scanning:

 const ClamScan = require('clamscan')